Caitlin Clark overcomes another physical game by scoring 23 points to lead Fever past Sky 91-83

+For Clark, it was her best day as a pro.
+She made 7 of 11 shots, three 3-pointers and — and celebrated her first back-to-back wins of her WNBA career.

+“I think we're moving the ball and I think once we gave it up, people were getting it back in the half court,” Clark said after committing a more manageable five turnovers in nearly 37 minutes.
+“I thought we were really good out of the ball-screen action, I thought we made some really good reads.”

-Aliyah Boston had her third straight double-double with 19 points and 14 rebounds as the Fever (5-10) won back-to-back games for the first time this season.
-Kelsey Mitchell added 17 points and NaLyssa Smith had 15 as Indiana took a 2-0 lead in the season series.
+Boston, last year's WNBA Rookie of the Year, had 19 points and 14 rebounds while Kelsey Mitchell added 17 points and NaLyssa Smith had 15.
+The balanced scoring attack was a welcome change for the Fever (5-10), who now lead the Sky 2-0 in the season series.

-Marina Mabrey scored 22 points to lead the Sky (4-9).
-Chennedy Carter had 18 points and four assists two weeks after being criticized for a hard shoulder check on an inbound play that knocked Clark to the floor.
-League officials later upgraded the call to a flagrant-1.
+But, just like the first contest two weeks ago, Clark took a hard shot that knocked her to the ground, this time when college rival Angel Reese's right elbow hit Clark in the head.

+The difference this time, unlike the Chennedy Carter play, was that the refs upgraded the foul to a flagrant-1 following a replay review, giving Clark two free throws and Indiana the next possession.

+Reese had 11 points, 13 rebounds and five assists while Kamilla Cardoso had 10 points and 1 rebounds Sunday.

-That sequence, the highly anticipated rematch between former college stars Angel Reese and Clark and another full house inside Gainbridge Fieldhouse only fueled the growing regional rivalry.
-Reese finished with 11 points, 13 rebounds and five assists.
+But the lingering impact from the Clark-Carter play and the highly anticipated rematch between Reese and Clark had another full house inside Gainbridge Fieldhouse buzzing throughout a game that included heated moments such as Clark smacking Dana Evans' arm away after Evans hooked Clark and Reese pushing an Indiana player after losing a rebound.

-There were several heated moments during the game, including Clark smacking Dana Evans' arm after Evans hooked Clark in the first half.
-Reese hit a driving Clark in the head with her right arm in the third quarter.
-The call was upgraded to a flagrant-1 after a review.

-Fans cheered Carter and Reese each time either drew a foul.
-Reese nearly lost her temper when she was called for No. 5.
-The refs assessed a delay of game warning when Reese threw the ball back and continued arguing as she walked up the court.
+Fans cheered Carter and Reese each time either drew a foul, and Reese nearly lost her cool after drawing foul No. 5.
+The refs assessed a delay of game warning as a frustrated Reese slapped the ball back toward them and then continued arguing as she walked up the court.

+“Either I'm going to be mad and sad about (losing) or I'm going to get up and figure out what I can do better and look myself in the mirror and figure out what I can do better before the next game,” Reese said.

 Indiana built a 47-43 lead with a 12-6 run to close the first half.
 Marina Mabrey then scored eight points in a 12-4 spurt to open the second half to give the Sky a 55-51 lead.